yyunikov/yunikov.com/index.md

 layout: default
 ---

-Launched multiple products and production systems from scratch, developed few Android apps, have experience and skillset for managing engineering teams.
+Built and launched multiple products and production systems, developed few Android apps, have experience and skillset for managing engineering teams.

 Specialized in software design, architecture, security, backend systems and product development.
-Have a strong professional expertise in integrating identity and access management solutions and building public API's.
+Have a strong professional expertise in identity, access management, designing and building public API's.

-Big fan of Open Source, Kotlin, Kubernetes, MongoDb, Git and StackOverflow.
-Interested in products and startups which can change the world in a better way.
+Interested in products and startups which can change the world for the better.

 <a href="https://github.com/yyunikov/" target="_blank">
     <img src="images/github.svg" width="64px" height="64px" alt="GitHub - yyunikov">